zeptonaut/shakesearch/README.md

 - **Add visual separation between results.** Where one result ended and the next began was hard to discern: putting the results in a zebra-striped table helped with this.
+- **Add visual feedback that a search occurred.** I noticed myself constantly wondering "did that search actually happen?" and looking for visual feedback in the results table, which is a sign that more feedback was necessary to indicate that a query had been made that returned new results.
+To remedy this, I added an animation when new results were returned.
+I also indicated the search string that was used to give the current results.

 ## Known issues and next steps